razzivofficial/ReadMeMaker/README.md

 ## Thanks to all Collaborators 💪

-Thanks a lot for spending your time helping B-Donate grow.
+Thanks a lot for spending your time helping us grow.
 Thanks a lot!
 Keep rocking 🍻